Parallel transport for Higgs bundles over p-adic curves: Abstract

 \section{Abstract}

 Faltings conjectured that under the $p$-adic Simpson correspondence, finite dimensional $p$-adic representations of the geometric \'etale fundamental group of a smooth proper $p$-adic curve $X$ are equivalent to semi-stable Higgs bundles of degree zero over $X$.
-In this article, we establish an equivalence between these representations and Higgs bundles, whose underlying bundles potentially admit a strongly semi-stable reduction of degree zero.
-We show that these Higgs bundles are semi-stable of degree zero and investigate some evidence for Faltings' conjecture.
+In this article, we establish, over a $p$-adic curve of genus $g\ge 2$, an equivalence between these representations and Higgs bundles, whose underlying bundles potentially admit a strongly semi-stable reduction of degree zero.
+We show that these Higgs bundles are semi-stable of degree zero and investigate some evidence for the aforementioned conjecture.

 \addtocontents{toc}{ }